Skip to content

 This table has already been linked to a workflow too.
 In our workflows.py file, we can see the following:

-This is completes our check-list -- so this database and workflow are already configured for us.
+This completes our checklist -- so this database and workflow are already configured for us.

 Storing inputs parameters

-To have a workflow store input parameters at the start of a calculation, the following requirements must be met:
+To store input parameters at the start of a calculation in a workflow, the following conditions must be met:

 • the parameter must have been added as a column to the database

-• a parameter of the same exact name must be an input option of run_config
+• a parameter with the exact same name must be an input option of run_config

-For our MyCustomTable1 and Example__Python__MyExample1, we can see that the following inputs are matching for both the run_config input AND are table columns:
+For our MyCustomTable1 and Example__Python__MyExample, we can see that the following inputs match both the run_config input AND are table columns:

 1. input_01